ctfer-io/chall-manager/webdocs/dev-guides/integrate/index.md

 - src: "**.png"
 ---

-So you want to integrate chall-manager with a CTF platform ?
-Good job, you are contributing to the CTF ecosystem !
+So you want to integrate chall-manager with a third-party ?
+Good job, you are contributing to the ecosystem !

-Here are the known integrations in CTF platforms:
+Here are the known integrations:
 - **CTFd**: [ctfer-io/ctfd-chall-manager](https://github.com/ctfer-io/ctfd-chall-manager)

 ## The design